hybridflux/SparkOnSpot/README.md

 #### Mixed Spot and on-demand VMs

 A deployment within a cluster could initially be a mixture of on-demand and Spot VMs, with on-demand VMs picking up processing once SpotVMs get evicted.
 Once the eviction is detected, other Spot instances or on-demand VMs could be added to the cluster to distribute the load.

+In the particular Energinet scenario we investigated, the Azure Service running the workload is Databricks, which is a managed service with settings to control the behaviour of the cluster when deploying Spot VMs.
+The driver node, which controls job and task execution on worker nodes, is by default deployed on an on-demand VM and cannot be changed to run on Spot.
+When evicted, worker node Spot VMs can be replaced by on-demand VMs if a specific setting is used.
+Databricks manages the eviction with a specific compensation in this scenario.

 ## Workload Scenario